hanatos/vkdt/src/pipe/modules/draw/readme.md

-this module rasterises a drawn mask (single opacity channel). to be useful, it has to be combined with blending. quick access is possible by adding the `draw` block template to the graph (see `data/blocks/draw.cfg` and the *insert block..* button in the pipeline configuration tab in darkroom mode.
+this module rasterises a drawn mask (single opacity channel). to be useful, it has to be combined with blending. quick access is possible by adding the `draw` block template to the graph (see `data/blocks/draw.cfg` and the *insert block..* button in the pipeline configuration tab in darkroom mode).

 this block also contains a guided filter blur for edge-adaptive smoothing of the resulting mask.